jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 # Tweet Activated Crypto Trader

 ### March 9th 2021 - Set up and succesfully tested new trading strategy based on new coin listings from coinbase, coinbasepro and binance if ticker exists on Binance.
+Buy amount now requested in $ and dynamically adjusted to valid crypto amount based on latest exchange rate.

-Do not use query method as Twitter API not consistently returning correct results.
+Do not use query method as Twitter API not consistently returning correct results (Feb 24th)

 Set up for futures trading up to 100x leverage (not on github), successfully returned 100%+ from Elon's doge tweets